Skip to content

 How reliable are the numbers reported about port congestion?

-Figures such as 2023 reflect what a particular report stated, which can be preliminary or later revised.
+Figures such as 20 million, 150 million and August 2026 reflect what a particular report stated, which can be preliminary or later revised.
 Treat them as a guide to magnitude and check the source for updates before relying on any single number.